Operation Mincemeat

 Operation Mincemeat - The Man Who Never Was

 A grave in the main Huelva cemetery holds the body of a man who changed the course of the Second World War.
-The strange thing is, his identity is uncertain.
+The strange thing is, his identity is still debated.

-But it was all an elaborate hoax by British Naval Intelligence, known as Operation Mincemeat, part of Operation Barclay, designed to cover up the invasion of Italy from North Africa.
+But it was all an elaborate hoax by British Naval Intelligence, known as Operation Mincemeat, part of Operation Barclay, designed to disguise the invasion of Italy by Allied troops arriving from North Africa.
 "Major Martin", who didn't exist, succeeded in fooling the Germans and diverting their attention from the real invasion target: Sicily.
-Extra time - and the advantage of surprise - helped the Allies to win a crucial battle on the Italian island in July 1943, opening the way for recapturing Italy, and changing the course of the war and leading to eventual victory.
+Extra time - and the advantage of surprise - helped the Allies to win a crucial battle on the Italian island in July 1943, opening the way for recapturing Italy, thereby changing the course of the war, and leading to eventual victory.

-The body was that of a Welsh vagrant with no family, whose cause of death was difficult to detect, although this is still contested by some; he had been pushed into the sea from a British submarine, HMS Seraph, off the Huelva coast.
-Even after the war, the MOD kept the name of the dead man a secret, but then in 1996, by accident, a key document was declassified and formally identified the 'man who never was' as Glyndwr Michael, a Welshman who had killed himself with rat poison in a disused warehouse.
-An alternative theory claims the body was a young fit drowning casualty from HMS Dasher by the name of John Melville.
+The body was that of a Welsh vagrant with no family, whose cause of death was difficult to detect (although this is still contested by some); he had been pushed into the sea from a British submarine, HMS Seraph, off the Huelva coast.
+Even after the war, the MOD kept the name of the dead man a secret; then in 1996, a key document was accidentally declassified, which formally identified the 'man who never was' as Glyndwr Michael, a Welshman who died after eating rat poison in a disused warehouse in London.
+An alternative theory claims the body was a young, physically fit drowning casualty from HMS Dasher by the name of John Melville.
 Read more on the BBC archived blog and its comments.

 The exact location of the grave is in the San Marco section of Nuestra Señora de la Soledad Cemetery in Huelva is 37°17'29.74"N 006°55'46.63"W

-The headstone was originally carved with father as "John Glyndwyr Martin" and mother as "Antonia Martin."
-After the identity was known 60 years later the headstone had the words added: "Glyndwr Michael served as Major William Martin, RM."
+The headstone was originally carved with the father named as as "John Glyndwyr Martin" and mother as "Antonia Martin."
+After the man's identity was discovered, 60 years later, the headstone had the words added: "Glyndwr Michael served as Major William Martin, RM."

-For more informatioin on the topic, visit Andalucia.com forum.
+For more information on the topic, visit the Andalucia.com forum.
+Register to add your comments.

 Booking.com